Temples of Bangkok, Thailand

 Wat Pho Entrance Fee: 100 baht

-As I entered the gate these cute behinds of two elephants greeted me.
-It was a funny sight and it only means a good start for the day.
-The temple welcomes foreigners in open arms, they even provide cover-ups when you enter and a handy bag for your shoes.
-It's good to know that they want to avoid misplace shoes and at the same time keep the place clean and organized.
-The gigantic reclining Buddha highlights the tourist spot at Wat Pho temple, the image of the Buddha was surprisingly striking.
+As I entered the gate the cute behinds of two elephants greeted me.
+It was a funny sight and it only meant a good start for the day.
+The temple welcomes foreigners with open arms, they even provide cover-ups when you enter and a handy bag for your shoes.
+It's good to know that they want to avoid misplaced shoes and at the same time keep the place clean and organized.
+The gigantic reclining Buddha highlights the tourist spot at Wat Pho temple, the image of the Buddha is surprisingly striking.

-When we entered the temple people were carrying loads of coins and one by one they drop it in a caterpillar line of metallic pots.
-Then later I realized they were actually praying and it said that at the end of the line they can make a wish.
+When we entered the temple people were carrying loads of coins and one by one they dropped them in a caterpillar line of metallic pots.
+Then later I realized they were actually praying and it said that at the end of the line, they could make a wish.
 We never bothered to try it; I was just curious and seeing them do it was already entertaining to me.
 It reminded me of playing "sungka" which is an old game in the Philippines, where you drop a certain number of pebbles in a block of wood with 9 holes.
 There's a man-made waterfall and stone benches where you can hang around for a while and take a rest.

-Take a taxi to the Tha Tien Pier at the Rattanakosin side.
-It's a walking distance away from Grand Palace and Wat Pho Temple.
+Take a taxi to the Tha Tien Pier on the Rattanakosin side.
+It's a walking distance away from the Grand Palace and Wat Pho Temple.

 While we were at the Tha Tien Pier I looked around and found something unexpected.
-A different kind of slingshots was in store for 50 baht.
-It reminds me of my childhood days when I tag along with my big brother or my cousins and we shot anything we find.
+A different kind of slingshot was in store for 50 baht.
+It reminds me of my childhood days when I tagged along with my big brother or my cousins and we shot anything we found.
 I'm really not a shooter but they would always let me try and cheered when I've almost made the stonefly.
 Precious memories that make me smile once in a while.
+Read more: Souvenirs from Bangkok.

-It wasn't that bad sitting around, We watched the day fade and let the shadows grew longer.
-The Chao Phraya river was still and serene when we decided to go back to the ferry terminal.
-Then the most unexpected thing happened, the one thing I've wanted to see, the sunset as we sail away.
-It's not exactly what I wanted but overall its more than I expected.
+It wasn't that bad sitting around, We watched the day fade and let the shadows grow longer.
+The Chao Phraya River was still and serene when we decided to go back to the ferry terminal.
+Then the most unexpected thing happened, the one thing I wanted to see, the sunset as we sailed away.
+It's not exactly what I wanted but overall it's more than I expected.
 The Sunset along the Chao Phraya River, overlooking the Wat Arun Temple was exceptional.
-A brief moment of " ahh", "wow" and "hhmm" was all it takes to take my disappointments away.
+A brief moment of " ahh", "wow" and "hhmm" was all it took to take my disappointments away.

-Sometimes plans don't go accordingly and yet the most unforgettable moments are the once that's not even in the checklist.
-I learned that if plans go wrong you can either be upset or just laugh about it.
+Sometimes plans don't go accordingly, yet the most unforgettable moments are those that are not even on the checklist.
+I learned that you can either be upset or just laugh about it if plans go wrong.
 At the end of the day your plans still went wrong, so might as well just laugh about it.
 Good things follow if you're in a good mood.

 Have fun and be safe ^__^